ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

     \- Virtually limitless data processing capacity.

-    With Pipe mode, the startup time is reduced significantly from 11.5 minutes to 1.5 minutes in most experiments.
-Also, the overall I/O throughput is at least twice as fast as that of File mode.
+    With Pipe mode, the startup time is reduced significantly from **11.5 minutes to 1.5 minutes** in most experiments.
+Also, the overall **I/O throughput is at least twice as fast as that of File mode**.
 Both of these improvements made a positive impact on the total training time, which is reduced by up to 35%.

     **File mode is the default mode for training a model in Amazon SageMaker.**

-21. The algorithms that support **Pipe input mode** today when used with **protobuf recordIO-encoded** datasets are <u>Principal Component Analysis (PCA), K-Means Clustering, Factorization Machines, Latent Dirichlet Allocation (LDA), Linear Learner (Classification and Regression), Neural Topic Modelling, and Random Cut Forest.
+23. The algorithms that support **Pipe input mode** today when used with **protobuf recordIO-encoded** datasets are <u>Principal Component Analysis (PCA), K-Means Clustering, Factorization Machines, Latent Dirichlet Allocation (LDA), Linear Learner (Classification and Regression), Neural Topic Modelling, and Random Cut Forest.
 AWS Mechanical Turk, Amazon Comprehend, and Amazon QuickSight are the fully managed AWS services for crowdsourcing tasks, Natural Language Processing (NLP), and Business Intelligence (BI)</u>.

+24. Amazon SageMaker's **Pipe mode** does **not** support Apache **Parquet** data format.

-22. You can use **Amazon CloudWatch API** operations to send the training metrics to CloudWatch, and create a dashboard of those metrics.
-Lastly, use Amazon Simple Notification Service (Amazon SNS) to send a notification when the model is overfitting.
+25. You can use **Amazon CloudWatch API** operations to send the **training metrics to CloudWatch**, and create a dashboard of those metrics.
+Lastly, use Amazon Simple Notification Service **(Amazon SNS) to send a notification when the model is overfitting**.

+26. **CloudWatch Event** does **not** capture events that occur **during model training**

-23. The **`dropout`** hyperparameter refers to the dropout probability for network layers. *A* dropout is a form of regularization used in neural networks that <u>reduces overfitting by trimming codependent neurons.</u>
+27. The **`dropout`** hyperparameter refers to the dropout probability for network layers. *A* dropout is a form of regularization used in neural networks that <u>reduces overfitting by trimming codependent neurons.</u>

     This is an optional parameter in Amazon SageMaker **Object2vec**. **Increasing the value of this parameter may say solve the overfitting of the model.**

     **L1 regularization** method is **not** available to Amazon SageMaker **Object2vec**.
 This is used for simple regression models like a Linear learner.

-24. With the **Lifecycle configuration** feature in Amazon SageMaker, you can automate these customizations to be applied at different phases of the lifecycle of an instance.
-For example, you can write a script to install a list of libraries and, using the Lifecycle configuration feature, configure the scripts to automatically execute every time your notebook instance is started.
-Similarly, you can choose to automatically run the script only once when the notebook instance is created.
+28. With the **Lifecycle configuration** feature in Amazon SageMaker, you can automate these customizations to be applied at different phases of the lifecycle of an instance.
+For example, you can write a script to install a list of libraries and, using the Lifecycle configuration feature, configure the scripts to **automatically execute every time your notebook instance is started**.
+Similarly, you can choose to **automatically run the script only once when the notebook instance is created.**

-25. The performance of deep learning neural networks often improves with the amount of data available.
+29. The performance of deep learning neural networks often improves with the amount of data available.

     **Data augmentatio**n is a technique to artificially create new training data from existing training data. <u>This is done by applying domain-specific techniques to examples from the training data that create new and different training examples.</u>

-    Image data augmentation is perhaps the most well-known type of data augmentation and involves creating transformed versions of images in the training dataset that belong to the same class as the original image.
+    **Image data augmentation** is perhaps the most well-known type of data augmentation and involves **creating transformed versions of images** in the training dataset that belong to the same class as the original image.

-26. T-SNE is used to preprocess a dataset that contains highly correlated variables.
+30. **T-SNE** is used to preprocess a dataset that contains highly correlated variables.

-27. **Apache Spark** is a fast and general engine for large-scale data processing.
-Amazon EMR features Amazon EMR runtime for Apache Spark, a performance-optimized runtime environment for Apache Spark that is active by default on Amazon EMR clusters.
+31. **Apache Spark** is a **fast and general engine for large-scale data processing**.
+Amazon EMR features Amazon **EMR runtime for Apache Spark**, a performance-optimized runtime environment for Apache Spark that is active by default on Amazon EMR clusters.

-    Apache Spark is a distributed processing framework and programming model that helps you do machine learning, stream processing, or graph analytics using Amazon EMR clusters.
+32. **Apache Spark is a distributed processing framework and programming model that helps you do machine learning, stream processing, or graph analytics using Amazon EMR clusters.**

-    **Apache ZooKeeper** is a centralized service for maintaining configuration information and providing distributed synchronization to distributed applications.
+    **Apache ZooKeeper** is a **centralized service for maintaining configuration information** and **providing distributed synchronization** to distributed applications.

-    **Apache MXNet** is an open-source, deep learning framework.
+    **Apache MXNet** is an **open-source, deep learning framework.**

-    **Apache Pig** is more suitable for running big data analysis.
+    **Apache Pig** is more suitable for running **big data analysis**.

-28. Integrating SageMaker and Spark:
+33. Integrating **SageMaker and Spark:**

-    - Pre-process data as normal with Spark - Generate DataFrames
+    - **Pre-process data as normal with Spark** - Generate DataFrames
-    - Use SageMaker-spark library
+    - Use **SageMaker-spark** library
-    - SageMakerEstimator - Kmeans, PCA, XGBoost
+    - **SageMakerEstimator - K-means, PCA, XGBoost**
     - SageMakerModel

     ##### How does it work?

-    - Connect notebook to a remote EMR cluster running Spark( or Zeppelin)
+    - Connect notebook to a remote **EMR cluster running Spark( or Zeppelin)**
     - Training df should have :
       - a feature col that is a vector of doubles
-      - am optional labels col of doubles
+      - An optional labels col of doubles
     - Call **fit** on your **SageMakerEstimator** to get a **SageMakerModel**
     - Call **transform** on the SageMakerModel to make inferences
     - Works with Spark **pipelines** as well.

-29. **Spark MLLib**
+34. **Spark MLLib**

     - Classification: logistic regression, naive bayes